April 1, 2026

 • Taking protected family or medical leave under California's leave laws, including CFRA, FMLA, and maternity leave

-• Complaining about discrimination or harassment at work
+• Complaining internally about discrimination or harassment at work

 • Serving on jury duty

-Timing matters a lot in these cases.
-If you reported a problem on a Tuesday and got fired on Friday, that sequence is significant.
+Timing matters a great deal in these cases.
+If you reported a problem on a Tuesday and received a termination notice on Friday, that sequence is significant.
 We look closely at those timelines when we review cases, and so do California courts.
-Employers have to answer for patterns like that.
+Understanding how retaliation builds before a firing can help you see whether your situation fits the pattern.

 Your Employer May Have Made Implied Promises to You

-Not every job is purely at-will.
-Even without a signed contract, you may have more protection than you think.
+Not every job in California is purely at-will.
+Even without a signed contract, you may have more protection than you realize.

-California recognizes an implied contract exception.
-This means promises your employer made to you can create a legal expectation that you will only be fired for a real documented reason.
-This matters especially for new employees, who are often told things during hiring that their employer later ignores.
+California recognizes what is called an implied contract exception.
+This means promises your employer made to you can create a legal expectation that you will only be fired for a real, documented reason.
+This situation comes up often with new employees, who are told things during the hiring process that their employer later ignores.

 Those promises do not have to be in writing.
-They can come from your employee handbook, something said during your interview, a performance review, or even a consistent pattern of how the company has treated people.
+They can come from an employee handbook or something said during your interview.
+They can also come from a performance review or a consistent pattern of how the company has treated people over time.

 For example, maybe your employer told you during hiring, "we only let people go if there is documented cause."
-Or maybe your handbook outlined a disciplinary process that they skipped entirely when they fired you.
-Both of those situations can affect your job security under California law and support an implied contract claim.
+Or maybe your handbook outlined a specific disciplinary process.
+If your employer skipped that process entirely when they fired you, both of those situations can affect your job security under California law and support an implied contract claim.

-A lot of people are surprised to learn this.
-They assume informal promises have no legal weight.
-In California, they can.
+A lot of people are surprised by this exception.
+They assume informal promises carry no legal weight, but in California, those promises can and do matter.
 The facts around how you were hired and managed often matter more than people realize, and we know how to find them.
+If you were put on a performance improvement plan before your firing, that documentation pattern can also be relevant, and we cover what a PIP really means in more detail.

 The Public Policy Exception and Why It Protects You

 California's public policy exception is one of the strongest worker protections in the country.
 It comes from the landmark Tameny v.
 Atlantic Richfield Co. decision.
-It says your employer cannot fire you for a reason that goes against a fundamental public policy, even if no specific law covers your exact situation.
+It says your employer cannot fire you for a reason that goes against a fundamental public policy.
+This protection applies even when no specific law directly covers your exact situation.

-Some common examples include being fired for refusing to do something illegal, for filing a government complaint, for voting, for jury duty, or for carrying out a legal duty.
-Courts have said again and again that at-will status does not give employers the right to punish you for doing the right thing.
+In plain terms, if your employer fired you for doing something that society has a strong interest in protecting, that firing may be illegal.
+Common examples include being fired for refusing to do something illegal, for filing a government complaint, or for voting and serving on jury duty.
+Courts have said again and again that at-will status does not give employers the right to punish employees for doing the right thing.

-How to Tell If What Happened to You May Have Crossed a Legal Line
+How to Tell If What Happened to You Crossed a Legal Line

-At-will employment in California gives employers a lot of room.
-But the exceptions above are real limits, and we take them seriously.
+At-will employment in California gives employers a great deal of flexibility.
+Even so, the exceptions above are real, enforceable limits, and we take them seriously when we review a case.

-Here are some signs that your termination may be worth looking into:
+Here are some signs that your termination may be worth a closer look:

 • You were fired shortly after reporting a problem, filing a complaint, or taking protected leave